jocosocial/twitarr/rest_documentation.md

 #### Error Responses
 * status_code_only - HTTP 401 if user is not logged in
-* status_code_with_message - HTTP 403 if current user is not in the seamail recipients list
+* status_code_with_message - HTTP 404 if the seamail is not found or the current user is not in the seamail recipients list
   ```
-    { "status": "error", "error": "User must be part of the seamail to view a seamail." }
+    { "status": "error", "error": "Seamail not found" }
   ```

 ### POST /api/v2/seamail

 Creates a new Seamail, with a initial message